 Around the front of the island a series of large rocks on which multitudes of Purple Stars, Green Surf Anemones, Mussels, Gooseneck Barnacles and much more are easily accessible at low tide.
-Each rock is surrounded by sand so it is possible to view these fascinating intertidal organisms without harming them or stepping on other creatures.
+Because each rock is surrounded by sand, it is possible to view these fascinating intertidal organisms without harming them or stepping on other creatures.

 The last time I visited Schooner Cove I thought I would check out the second island in the cove.
 Viewed from the south end, it doesn’t look like much but I discovered that the north side of this second island is very interesting.
-It is carved into a series of surge channels which host walls of intertidal life.
+Here a series of surge channels host walls of intertidal life.
 At that time, it was already well past low tide and it wasn’t ideal (or very safe) to explore.
 I made a mental note to return and this past week both tides and days off coincided to allow a second visit.
-On this visit to Schooner Cove I arrived about 15 minutes before the low and the narrow sandy channels were accessible although some care was required to monitor wave action.
+On this visit to Schooner Cove I arrived about 15 minutes before the low and the narrow sandy channels were accessible.
+However, some care was required to monitor wave action.